fitnr/osm-tiny-maps/README.md

 Download slices of OSM data and create similarly-scaled svg/png/eps graphics from the data.
 Based on the workflow used to creating [subways at scale](http://fakeisthenewreal.org/subway/).

+This workflow is straightforward and serves my needs.
+You might find it useful if you want to download and process OSM data and/or edit lots of images, and think Make might be helpful.
+The `Makefile` is well documented, take a look.

 ### Install

 #### OS X